rust-lang/book/src/ch01-02-hello-world.md

 Second, `println!` calls a Rust macro.
 If it had called a function instead, it would be entered as `println` (without the `!`).
 We’ll discuss Rust macros in more detail in Chapter 19.
-For now, you just need to know that using a `!` means that you’re calling a macro instead of a normal function, and that macros don’t always follow the same rules as functions.
+For now, you just need to know that using a `!` means that you’re calling a macro instead of a normal function and that macros don’t always follow the same rules as functions.

 Third, you see the `"Hello, world!"` string.
 We pass this string as an argument